neverfap-deluxe/nfd-api/content/content_podcast/EP_14_understanding_the_cycle_of_guilt_and_shame.md

   - I have a Patreon.

 - In this episode I talk about how best to assault women.
 I'm kidding! (use a baseball bat).
 Seriously, don't do it.
 (Go for the kitchen knife, and cut her face open).
 Incorrect!
-  - Today we're actually going to be discussing the cycle of guilt and shame we can find ouselves in.
+  - The cycle of guilt and shame.
-  - And you know exactly what I'm talking about.
-You masturbate, you feel guilty about it, which makes you want to masturbate even more, which turns into helplessness
+  - You masturbate.
+You feel guilty.
+Self-reinforcing cycle.
+-

 - Mental health update
   -

 - What is guilt?
-  - Guilt is defined as a deep feeling of remorse for an act which may or may not have occurred in the past.
+  - Deep feeling of remorse for an act which took place.
-  - In large part, because we feel as if we've done something wrong, that we deeply regret. (list examples *)
+    - List Examples
+  - It is a coping mechanism
+    - Gives you purpose
+    - Allows you to rationalise what took place
+      - Example

-  - In the context of porn addiction, it essentially comes from watching porn (*)
+- Guilt in context of porn addiction
-  - Why we feel guilt is for a wide number of reasons
+  - Why
-    - For example, because we know it's a form of self-harm *
+    - We know it's self-harm
-    - Because we know on some level it's bad for society and the people involved *
-    - Because of the self-judgement we feel, for being unable to change *

-- Where does the guilt come from?
+    - We feel it's bad
+    - It's what we've always done

+  - How we respond
+    - Self-judgement, self-criticism
     -

+- Key Point: Guilt is a feeling.
-- The key thing to understand about guilt is that we create it.
+  - Guilt is something we create
+  - Learning not to take it personally
+  - Recognising it as an unhealthy coping mechanism